Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 We will not only Learn about Animations but also a little bit about Browser Rendering and Typescript Callback Typing.

+For this project I use [Parcel](https://parceljs.org/) a really simple and intuitive Build Tool.

 Let's get into it!

 ## Animate Function